Delta Kappa Delta: Symbols

 The sorority's symbol is the Diya and its flower is the lotus.
 Its mascot is the peacock.
 Its colors are black, silver, and violet.
 Its motto is “I slept and dreamt that life was joy, I awoke and saw that life was service, I acted, and behold, service was joy.”

-Charters
+Chapters

 Following are the 'charters' or chapters of Delta Kappa Delta.
 Active chapters are indicated in bold.
 Inactive chapters are indicated in italic.